 Some people like to use spotlights and other lights to illuminate the outside of their homes at night.
 This may be to make the house appear more welcoming to visitors and returning occupants or to create a sense of security because the lights are expected to deter unwelcome intruders.
 In either case, most of the time this lighting is unnecessary and lower-energy solutions can be found.

-It is simple to replace existing filament bulbs with same-size low-energy light bulbs in exterior fittings.
+It is simple to replace existing filament bulbs with same-size low-energy light bulbs in exterior fittings, or better still replace them with new LED units.
 Further, exterior spotlights are usually more powerful than interior lights, and so they use more energy, and if they are left on all night, even after the sun has risen but before the occupants are up, then the potential for reducing energy consumption is even greater.
 Two obvious solutions are to control the lights with a light sensitive switch kit, that switches on at dusk and off at dawn, and/or to use a passive infrared (PIR) sensor, that senses when a warm body moves within range, to switch security lights on for a pre-determined period after which they turn off again.
 Remember that if you carry out any electrical re-wiring it should be checked by a competent electrician.

 Halogen spotlights are energy intensive, but some other exterior lights, such as those used to mark a path, use light emitting diode (LED) technology.
 These run at low voltage and low wattage, and therefore use very little energy.
 Using a PIR sensor on security lights, possibly with a light sensitive switch as well, should ensure that they are off most of the time without jeopardising home security.

 Exterior lights need special fittings and waterproof housings which add to the price.
-Halogen spotlights are a lot cheaper than LED lights.
+Halogen spotlights are a lot cheaper than LED lights, although the price of the latter has come down considerably in recent years.
 Timers can be bought for less than £10.
 PIR sensors start around £20.
-It is even possible to use solar-powered LED lights for marking paths (about £35 each) or as security lights (about £25 each).
+It is even possible to use solar-powered LED lights for marking paths (about £35 each) or as security lights (about £25 each).#

-If you would like to give feedback on this site, or have any suggestions for improvement, please contact us or post a comment here.
+If you would like to give feedback on this site, or have any suggestions for improvement, please contact us.
 We are particularly keen to hear about other organisations and initiatives in and around Winchester which can help people reduce their carbon footprint.